mitulgajera16/web3privacy/README.md

 ![alt text](https://github.com/web3privacy/web3privacy/blob/main/static-assets/logo3.png?raw=true)

 ⚠️ **Note!** Highlighted Privacy Enhanced Decentralised Applications (PEDApps) facilitate a different approach to privacy.
-Their solutions' maturity varies from conceptualisation to mainnet.
+Their solutions' maturity varies from conceptualization to mainnet.
 So use them cautiously, especially when projects don't have a third-party security audit.
 That's why **Web3Privacy Now** is ongoing research: aggregation (_we are here now_) - audit - scoring.

 Feel free to update the list!